rebecavalverde/help-docs/docs/en/edu/student-view.md

 ![Score assignment](/help/assets/img/edu/class-student-editor-template.png)

-Once the student is done with the assignment they can press turn-in.
+Once the student is done with the assignment, they can press turn-in.

 ![Turn in default](/help/assets/img/edu/class-student-editor-turnin-default.png)

-Information will be automatically filled, the student can leave a comment about their work for the teacher to read when reviewing.
+The information will be automatically added; the student can leave a comment about their work for the teacher to read when reviewing.

 ## Turn in an existing score for an assignment

 As a student, you will receive activities and assignments from your teacher.
-Sometimes you will start from a template, but sometimes you may want to submit an existing score from your library.
+Sometimes you will start from a template, but sometimes you may want to send an existing score from your library.
 Here is a complete breakdown of how to do it.

-First of all, open your Flat account, choose the class then the assignment as shown above.
+First, open your Flat account, choose the class then the assignment as shown above.
 Once you arrive on the assignment page, you will see the "**Your work**" section on the right side of the page or below the instructions:

 ![Your work](/help/assets/img/edu/class-student-your-work-template-default.png)